-From 2017-2021, IMC will manage the DFID High-Volume Transport applied research programme along national and regional transport corridors and within cities in low-income countries (LICs) in Africa and South Asia.
+From 2017-2023, IMC will manage the DFID High Volume Transport (HVT) applied research programme along national and regional transport corridors and within cities in low income countries (LICs) in Africa and South Asia.

 There is international agreement that transport plays a key role in reducing isolation and poverty, and in facilitating economic activity.
 Strong transport links can facilitate international trade transitions, which, under appropriate circumstances, boost national income, reduce poverty, and contribute to economic and social development.

-The transport sector in low income countries is a very large recipient of aid and public funds for investment mainly because this is fundamental to economic development.
+The transport sector in LICs is a very large recipient of aid and public funds for investment mainly because this is fundamental to economic development.
 Research activity is minimal, and the evidence base for huge investment decisions is out of date and often inadequately specific to requirements.

-This research will update technical best practice for transport infrastructure in LICs and actively disseminate it to LIC country authorities so that it is understood and used.
-This will allow more cost effective and cleaner technical designs of infrastructure investments.
-This means that the decision-making process for the selection of projects is better informed and ensures an impact on economic development and poverty reduction.
+The HVT applied research programme seeks to update technical best practice for transport infrastructure in LICs and actively disseminate it to LIC country authorities so that it is understood and used.

-This research aims to benefit governments and peoples in low-income countries in Africa and South Asia.
+Beneficiaries of this research include governments and peoples in LICs in Africa and South Asia.

-High-volume transport in this context covers road and rail networks from passenger and freight perspectives.
-It will expand and develop new technologies and solutions and will learn from and adapt existing transport technologies, materials, designs, planning and methods from high and middle-income countries.
+High volume transport in this context covers road and rail networks from passenger and freight perspectives.
+The HVT programme will expand and develop new technologies and solutions and will learn from and adapt existing transport technologies, materials, designs, planning and methods from high and middle-income countries.

 It will also seek long-term partnerships with research institutes, universities, private sector, foundations and government.

-The programme will include up to £14 million for research, capacity building and knowledge management/research uptake activities and implementation will be managed through a Project Management Unit (PMU).
+The programme includes up to £14 million for research, capacity building and knowledge management/research uptake activities and implementation is managed through a Project Management Unit (PMU).